The Lasell College athletic department has announced that Jeff Vautrin has taken over as head men’s volleyball coach, effective May 1, 2019.

 "I am happy to announce that Jeff is taking over as head coach of our men’s volleyball program," said director of athletics Kristy Walter.
 “He is one of the top players in the history of our program, and has done an excellent job as an assistant the past two years.
 He has taken on responsibilities with recruiting, scheduling and other administrative duties, and on the court I think the players have really responded to his leadership.”

 In addition to his coaching duties at Lasell, Vautrin has served as an assistant coach for the Acton-Boxborough boys’ and girls’ volleyball programs, helping the teams win conference championships both seasons.
-He has been involved in coaching club volleyball teams in New England as well.
+He has been involved in coaching club volleyball teams as well, including the Spike and Serve VBC in Hawaii and the Smash VBC in Massachusetts for the last three years.

 Vautrin played three and a half seasons for the Lasers from 2014-17, missing the second half of the 2016 season with an injury that granted him an extra year due to a medical hardship.
 He became just the second player in program history to record 1,000 kills, and finished with 1,064 career kills.
 Vautrin was a three-time selection to the All-Great Northeast Athletic Conference (GNAC) Team, including twice on the First Team.
 He was named to the GNAC All-Tournament Team in 2014, and was a key player on the 2015 Laser squad that captured the GNAC championship and advanced to the NCAA Tournament.